antD97/RestrictedRockets/readme.md

     number of rockets.
 - `Allow client override` (default: true)
   - Whether players are allowed to configure their own "slow fall on elytra break" setting.
-Players are forced to use the server wide "slow fall on elytra break" value otherwise.
+Players are forced to use the server-wide "slow fall on elytra break" value otherwise.

 - `Rockets tip` (default: true)
   - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.